aditikashi23/recipes-analysis/README.md

 Impact: This helped turn the nutrition column into appropriate columns for regression tasks.

-Here are the first five rows of the dataset post-cleaning.
+Here are the first five rows of the dataset post-cleaning (scroll to see all columns).
 Some values have been truncated to adhere to proper formatting:

 <style type="text/css">
   table